goonerlagoon/Tube-Grabber/README.md

 # tubegrabber
-small personal script for automating youtube downloads via youtube-dlp.
+Small personal script for automating youtube downloads via youtube-dlp.

 Will add the ability to delete videos via the YouTube API after they're downloaded from a playlist in the future.